FOTW beschäftigt sich mit der Wissenschaft der Vexillologie (Flaggenkunde).

 Guriezo, Spain (fotw); Flag of The Portuguese Legion c1928 – 1974 (fotw)

-The heraldic term for a cross that may or may not extend to the edges of a shield, flag or panel, but is composed of two tinctures meeting at the centre point and alternating either side of the vertical and horizontal meridians (thus giving it a three-dimensional appearance) – a gyronny cross - see ‘gyronny’ and compare with ‘cross counterchanged’ in ‘appendix VIII’ (also ‘faceted’ and ‘tincture’).
+The heraldic term for a cross that may or may not extend to the edges of a shield, flag or panel, but is composed of two tinctures meeting at the centre point and alternating either side of the vertical and horizontal meridians (thus giving it a three-dimensional appearance) – a gyronny cross - see ‘gyronny’ and compare with ‘cross counterchanged’ in ‘appendix VIII’ (also ‘Dominican cross’, ‘faceted’ and ‘tincture’).

-Please note that unless describing a plain cross throughout, this term should always be accompanied by a further description, for example a “cross fleury gyronny”.
+a) Unless describing a plain cross throughout, this term should always be

-From left: Example; Flag of Geraardsbergen, Belgium (fotw); Flag of Fulleda.
-Spain (fotw)
+From left: Example; Flag of Geraardsbergen, Belgium (fotw); Flag of

 The heraldic term for a cross that may or may not extend to the outer edges of a shield, flag, canton or panel, whose arms are generally (but not exclusively) flat-ended but which is wider at its outer ends than it is in the centre.
 The arms can be straight-sided or curved throughout their length, or they can be straight-sided and parallel until being flared at their outer end – a cross formée, formé or formy, a pattée, patée, patty or Paty cross, a formée, formé or formy cross, or an iron, Hanseatic, Hansa, cavalier or cavalier’s cross – but see ‘Maltese cross’, ‘rounded cross’ (also ‘cross 2)’ and ‘Cross of the Order of the Knights of Christ’).